 This arrangement is just the very beginning of the Toccata, the first part of page one of a four-page keyboard piece.

 The timing in my beginning version is ONLY APPROXIMATE, meant to assist players in giving a feeling of drama to these phrases.

-A tip: as the notes are so close together, and there is much back-and-forth, some of my students have found it helpful to draw RED loops around the RIGHT hand notes, and LIME loops around the LEFT hand notes.
+A tip: as the notes are so close together, and there is much back-and-forth, I have found it very helpful to draw RED loops around the RIGHT hand notes, and LIME loops (green, in other words) around the LEFT hand notes.

-Try this: Instead of giving your student this music, show them the motive on the piano:
+Try this: Instead of giving your student this music, show them the motif on the piano:

 Let them work on that the first week, over & over.
 Before you send them home, have them play it in descending octaves all the way down the piano.
 It will be quite a feat just for them to find their spot on the piano keys reliably, over and over.